 Moreover, email an overview of the onboarding process to your new agents.
 Also, any paperwork that needs to complete before joining.

 Complete the necessary paperwork during onboarding.
-Real estate is a sensitive business and thus proper and organized documentation is vital.
+Real estate is a pretty sensitive business.
+Therefore, proper and organized documentation is vital.

-Ensure to finalize the essential documents and credentials before the agents officially start reaching out to clients.
-The important paperwork may include employee forms and contact information, license transfer, bank information and tax forms.
+Ensure to finalize the essential documents and credentials before the agents officially start contacting clients.
+The vital paperwork may include employee forms and contact information, license transfer, bank information, and tax forms.

 Setup online systems